MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 ## SYNOPSIS

-Prevents remote users from running commands in PowerShell Core (PSCore) on the local computer.
+Prevents remote users from running commands in PowerShell on the local computer.

 ## SYNTAX